College of Science and Health > Student Resources > Office of Advising & Student Services > Pre-Health Advising > Health Careers > Audiology

 A Doctor of Audiology (AuD) is a healthcare professional who provides services related to hearing, balance and related disorders.
 Audiologists specialize in identifying and assessing hearing and balance problems, preventing hearing loss and rehabilitating a person with a hearing or balance disorder.
 An audiologist works with their patients by evaluating hearing, counseling patients, fitting hearing aids, and teaching communication strategies.
 They are experts in the non-medical diagnosis and management of disorders of auditory and balance systems.
 Audiologists typically work in a variety of settings such as clinics, hospitals, nursing homes, schools, and more.
 They can also specialize in areas such as pediatrics, geriatrics, balance, cochlear implants, hearing aids and more.
 There are 73 AuD programs in the United States.

 Depends on the program.
 Some AuD programs require you to apply to them directly through their university website.
-Other programs require you to apply through the Communication Sciences and Disorders Centralized Applicaiton Service (CSDCAS).
+Other programs require you to apply through the Communication Sciences and Disorders Centralized Application Service (CSDCAS).

 Some audiology (AuD) programs require students to take the Graduate Records Examination (GRE).
 However students should check each individual school to learn about their specific requirements.